andrewjw/site/_posts/2011-03-07-cleaning-your-django-project-with-pylint-and-buildbot.md

     disable=W0403,W0232,E1101

-This line disables a few problems that are picked up entirely. <tt>W0403</tt> stops relative imports from generating a warning, whether you want to disable these or not is really a matter of personal preference.
+This line disables a few problems that are picked up entirely. `W0403` stops relative imports from generating a warning, whether you want to disable these or not is really a matter of personal preference.
-Although I appreciate why there is a check for this, I think this is a bit too picky. <tt>W0232</tt> stops a warning appearing when a class has no <tt>__init__</tt> method.
+Although I appreciate why there is a check for this, I think this is a bit too picky. `W0232` stops a warning appearing when a class has no `__init__` method.
 Django models will produce this warning, but because they're metaclasses there is nothing wrong with them.
-Finally, <tt>E1101</tt> is generated if you access a member variable that doesn't exist.
-Accessing members such as <tt>id</tt> or <tt>objects</tt> on a model will trigger this, so it's simplest just to disable the check.
+Finally, `E1101` is generated if you access a member variable that doesn't exist.
+Accessing members such as `id` or `objects` on a model will trigger this, so it's simplest just to disable the check.

     output-format=parseable include-ids=yes